new forest airfields map

 The airfields map also doesn’t include East Boldre airfield which closed in 1918.

-The larger of the airfields included were Beaulieu, Holmsley South, Hurn, Ibsley, and Stoney Cross which were all built with three concrete runways and a full set of hangars, dispersal pans, supporting buildings, living areas, and infrastructure.
+The larger of the airfields were Beaulieu airfield, RAF Holmsley South airfield, Hurn, Ibsley, and Stoney Cross which were all built with three concrete runways and a full set of hangars, dispersal pans, supporting buildings, living areas, and infrastructure.

-There were also four more Advanced Landing Grounds we’ve included; Bisterne, Winkton, Lymington and Needs Oar Point.
+There were also four more Advanced Landing Grounds we’ve included; Bisterne, Christchurch, Lymington, Needs Oar Point, and Winkton advanced landing ground.
 These were constructed in late 1943, as temporary airfields, to support the D-Day invasion of France in June 1944.
 They had various types of metal tracking laid on grass for the runways.
+The metal tracking used on these World War II airfields included pierced steel planking (PSP) and American bar and rod tracking.

 Then there’s Sway.
-This was a small grass Emergency Landing Ground, and also used as a diversion and decoy airfield when Luftwaffe raids were expected at the major concrete runway airfields at Hurn, Ibsley, Holmsley South, Beaulieu and Stoney Cross.
+This was a small grass Emergency Landing Ground (ELG) which didn’t have steel runways like Needs Oar Point or other ALGs.
+It was also used as a diversion and decoy airfield when Luftwaffe raids were expected at the major concrete runway airfields at Hurn, Ibsley, Holmsley South, Beaulieu and Stoney Cross.

-In the post-war period, due to the housing shortage caused by wartime bomb damage to local towns, New Forest councils arranged for temporary accommodation for their residents in remaining airfield Nissen huts.
-This was seen at Holmsley South, which became known locally as “Tin Town”, and also at Stoney Cross’ Long Beech site, and Beaulieu Airfield on what is now Roundhill Campsite.
+After the war there was a housing shortage.
+Men were coming home to Britain, many cities and towns had been bombed, meaning houses were destroyed.
+This meant a housing shortage, so New Forest councils arranged for temporary accommodation in remaining airfield Nissen huts on the local World War Two airfields.
+This was seen at RAF Holmsley South, which became known locally as “Tin Town”, and also at Stoney Cross’ Long Beech site, and Beaulieu Airfield on what is now Roundhill Campsite.
 Families lived on these sites into the mid-1950s.

 Credits